Color--Phase Separation for Mixed Random Operators in Two-Speed Stochastic Klein--Gordon Systems: The resonant cubic symbols: colored Wick algebra and phase estimates

+the standard localized dyadic approximations \(\Gamma_{1,\Lambda}^{(3)}\) are Cauchy almost surely in \(C([0,T];\C^s)\), with a polynomial cutoff-difference bound at the coefficient level.
+Every admissible cofinal cutoff family converges in the same path space to the same limit, without an asserted rate. \end{lemma}

+\begin{proof} It is enough to prove the assertion for \(s\) sufficiently close to \(9\alpha/2-9/2\) that \(2s+3>0\): convergence at such an exponent implies convergence at every smaller exponent by the Besov embedding.
+We work at one such \(s\).

-\begin{proof} Compare two cutoffs \(\Lambda_2>\Lambda_1=L\).
-The difference of the third-chaos kernels is a finite sum of terms in which either the external color-1 factor \(\Psi_1(r)\) is in the tail or the first Picard kernel \(V_2(m)\) is in the tail.
+We first use standard localized cutoffs and compare \(\Lambda'\ge\Lambda=L\).
+Expanding the difference of the third-chaos kernels gives a finite sum of terms in which either the external color-1 factor \(\Psi_1(r)\) is in the cutoff tail, or the first Picard kernel \(V_2(m)\) is in the cutoff tail.
+Fix